SvetlanaGorbachenko/game15/README.md

 # game15
-The simple game for my daughter :-)
+This is my implementation of the well known game for my daughter :-)